 Because real estate investments are relatively illiquid, it could be difficult for us to promptly sell one or more of our properties on favorable terms.
 Additionally, we have in the past and may in the future agree to lock-out or other provisions when we acquire a property that materially restrict us from selling such property or our interest in such property for a period of time.
 This may limit our ability to change our portfolio quickly in response to adverse changes in the performance of any such property or economic or market trends.
-In addition, U.S. federal tax laws that impose a 100% excise tax on gains from sales of dealer property by a REIT (generally, property held for sale, rather than investment) could limit our ability to sell properties and may affect our ability to sell properties without adversely affecting returns to our stockholders.
-These restrictions could adversely affect our results of operations and financial condition.
+In addition, U.S. federal tax laws that impose a 100% excise tax on gains from sales of dealer property by a REIT (generally, property held for sale, nather than investment) could limit our ability to sell properties and may affect our results of operations and financial condition.

-We face risks associated with property acquisitions.
+We face risks associated with property acquisitions